Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110 breast scans: Introduction

 \subsection{Challenges}

 Compared to shape modeling of most parts of the human body, building a statistical shape model for the female breast imposes some new challenges as discussed in the following.

 \textbf{Data acquisition.} Firstly, acquiring a sufficient amount of high-quality training data is challenging.
 Usually, 3D scanning and \textit{manual} landmark detection is an uncomfortable situation for the participants, in which their upper body is required to be naked.
 Moreover, landmarks can be identified only through palpation and by using a regular tape measure, both requiring a physical examination in a clinical environment.
 In addition, during the \textit{whole} examination, a specified posture needs to be held fixed ensuring a similar pose across all subjects.
 This can be very exhausting, especially if 3D breast scans are taken in a standing position in which both arms should ideally be held away from the body in order to capture the breast as isolated as possible.
 As a result, 3D scanning protocols used in clinical practice are often designed to be carried out relatively fast, thus lacking necessary precision for pose standardization, see Figure \ref{fig:database_samples}.
-Note that the problem of only \textit{quasi-similar} postures was also recently observed by \citet{Maz21}.
-All in all, the aforementioned factors definitely hinder the implementation of large-scale, high-quality data surveys.
+Note that the problem of only \textit{quasi-similar} postures was also recently observed by Mazier et al. \cite{Maz21}.
+All in all, the aforementioned factors definitely hinder the implementation of large-scale, high-quality data surveys and might also explain why no publicly available data set of female 3D breast scans exits.